silaspe/maths/docs/streak.md

 I was on vacation, but at least, now I have an excuse to fix the typo where I spelled "every" as "everey".

 It happened again.

+It happened again on Oct $2$nd, but it's Oct $5$ as I am writing this.